gizak/termui/README.md

 ## Installation

-#### Go modules
+### Go modules

 It is not necessary to `go get` termui, since Go will automatically manage any imported dependencies for you.
-Do note that you have to include `/v3` in the import statement as shown in the 'Hello World' example below.
+Do note that you have to include `/v3` in the import statements as shown in the 'Hello World' example below.

-#### Dep
+### Dep

 Add with `dep ensure -add github.com/gizak/termui`.
-With Dep, `/v3` should *not* be included in the import statement.
+With Dep, `/v3` should *not* be included in the import statements.

 ## Hello World